magnetotellurics/ModEM-Tool/README.md

 # ModEM-Tools

-The ModEM-Tools repository contains a collection of MatLab and Python tools for manipulating ModEM data and model files.
+The ModEM-Tools repository contains a collection of MATLAB and Python tools for manipulating ModEM data and model files.

-The MatLab code is an extensive collection of functions and classes that have been used for many years, while the Python code is a newer, less functional code base.
+All of the MatLab tools have been created and developed by Dr. Anna Kelbert.

+This repository has the following folders:

+**matlab-tools**

+Still under development, these `matlab-tools` directory contains classes for handling and manipulating electromagnetic data, reading magnetotelluric (MT) transfer functions (reading SPUD bundles) and classes for geospatial transformations of model parameterizations.

+**modem-io**

+A collection of MATLAB and Python code for reading, writing and plotting ModEM data types.
+The MATLAB code has been more widely used and is more recommended then the Python code.

+**scripts**

+Contains scripts that are not longer used, but may act as examples.

+**utilities**

+The utilities folder contains miscellaneous MATLAB classes such as a GUI for viewing 2D and 3D model files, tools for processing EDI files and others.

+## Note on these scripts/tools

 Some of these tools **may** be incomplete, contain errors or bugs, or may not work at all.
 We are providing these tools as a starting point or reference for derivative or future work.

 However, we have done work to ensure that some basic functionality is working.
-This functionality can be found in the [MatLab Examples](#matlab-examples) section of this README.
+This functionality can be found in the [MATLAB Examples](#matlab-examples) section of this README.

 ## Related Repositories